JamesLeBoeuf/kafka-area-51/great_expectations/README.md

 Great Expectations is a python testing library for data quality.
 Its allows to validate, document, and profile data to make sure the data is exactly as you expected.

 Steps:
-1. Create datasource to connect to Athena dataset
+1. Create datasource to connect to Athena dataset - wcd_de_final_datasource.ipynb
-2. Create testing suite to run validations against Athena dataset
+2. Create testing suite to run validations against Athena dataset - edit_wcd_de_final_flights.flight_status.warning.ipynb

 Below are screenshots showing successful suite testing against the flight dataset.